-How can something so simple be so delicious, but yet few venture to make their own fresh handmade egg pasta.
-Learning to make fresh egg pasta might seem daunting at first, but if you follow the time tested steps and with a little practice you’ll be making your own fresh pasta too.
+How can something so simple be so delicious, but yet few ventures to make their own fresh handmade egg pasta.
+Learning to make fresh egg pasta might seem daunting at first, but if you follow the time-tested steps and with a little practice you’ll be making your own fresh pasta too.

 The alchemy and lore of cooking can often keep us from venturing into new culinary territories.
 Handmade Egg Pasta falls into this category.
 There is a mystery that surrounds pasta making, but pasta in all shapes and forms have been made for centuries in Italy.
 The art of pasta making is a skill that is passed down from generations to generations.
 So entwined is pasta in the culture that the first course of a dinner is called “Primo” where pasta takes center stage as the first course.